CVE-2008-1930: Wordpress 2.5 Cookie Integrity Protection Vulnerability

 This exercise explains how you can exploit CVE-2008-1930 to gain access to the administration interface of a Wordpress installation.

-This issue was found in 2008 and allowed an attacker to gain administrator access to a wordpress
+This issue was found in 2008 and allowed an attacker to gain administrator access to a WordPress instance if user registration is enabled.

-This issue is a great example of what can go wrong with cryptographic function, and I thought it would make for a good quality exercise.
+This issue is a great example of what can go wrong with cryptographic functions, and I thought it would make for a good quality exercise.

 This functionality was used to remember users after they close their browser.